Skip to content

 Two-way workflow

 Compdown isn't just for creation.
-You can also export existing compositions back to YAML.
+You can also export existing compositions back to text syntax.
 This enables:

 • Documenting what a comp contains